BenyaminBen/BenyaminBen/README.md

 ### VSCode Extensions

-I build specialized extensions for IBM i development:
+I built specialized extensions for Rust and IBM i development:

 - **DSPF Visual Editor** — A visual editor for IBM i DDS Display Files with all Rdi's features and more !
 - **TN5250 Emulator** — A native TN5250 terminal emulator running inside VSCode, powered by a Rust core ISO with ACS and more !